 About Alley Cat Allies

 Alley Cat Allies is the leader of the global movement to protect and improve the lives of cats and kittens.
-Now in our 33rd anniversary year, we are joined by over 800,000 supporters worldwide.
+Now in our 33rd anniversary year, we are joined by nearly 1 million supporters worldwide.

 Alley Cat Allies believes every cat deserves to live out his or her life to the fullest.
 We exposed an entrenched system in which animal control agencies and shelters have been killing millions of cats for over a century.
 Today, the programs we introduced in the United States are mainstream.